kayac/ecspresso/README.md

     create service/task definition files by existing ECS service
 ```

+For more options for sub-commands, See `ecspresso sub-command --help`.

 ### Quick Start

 ecspresso can easily manage for your existing/running ECS service by codes.